Skip to Content

 2. Pour the mixture onto a lightly floured surface, it will look crumbly but it will all come together.
 Using a pastry scraper, scrape the dough together and press it into a ball, and then flatten into a disk.
 Chill dough, wrapped in plastic wrap, until firm, at least 30 minutes.

-3. Roll out dough on a floured surface using a rolling pin into a 15-inch circle, sprinkle with the shredded Swiss cheese and give it a light roll with the rolling pin to slightly press the cheese into the dough.
+3. Roll out dough on a floured surface using a rolling pin into a 15-inch circle,.
 Fit the pastry into a 11″ tart pan, lifting and gently pressing against the sides.
 Trim any excess pastry and crimp if desired.
 Lightly prick bottom with a fork and chill until firm, about 30 minutes.
 I just put it into the freezer for 10-15 minutes.
 (If using a tart pan with a revomable bottom place the pan on a baking sheet when putting it into the oven).

 4. Preheat oven to 375°F.

-5. Spray a large piece of aluminum foil with non-stick sprain and fit it, sprayed side down, into the pastry shell, pressing firmly.
-Add pie weights.and bake15 to 20 minutes.
-Carefully remove foil and weights and bake shell until golden all over, 10 to 15 minutes more.
+5. Spray a large piece of aluminum foil with non-stick oil and fit it, sprayed side down, into the pastry shell, pressing firmly.
+Add pie weights.and bake 15 to 20 minutes.
+Carefully remove foil and weights and bake shell until golden, 10 to 15 minutes more.
 Transfer baked shell to a rack to cool.

 For the filling:

 1. Melt the butter in a large skillet over medium heat and cook the onions, stirring frequently, until they begin to caramelize and turn golden brown.
-Distribute the onions evenly over the bottom of the cooked, cooled crust.
+Distribute the onions evenly over the bottom of the cooked, cooled crust then sprinkle them with the thyme leaves.

-2. In a bowl, add the Swiss cheese and toss with the flour.
-Sprinkle the mixture evenly over the onions.
+2. In a bowl, add the shredded cheese and toss with the flour.
+Sprinkle the mixture evenly over the onions and thyme.

 3. In a separate bowl, beat the eggs and cream together with the salt and pepper.
-Pour the mixture over the onions and cheese mixture and top with the crumbled crisp bacon.
+Pour the mixture over the quiche and top with the crumbled crisp bacon.

 5. Remove from the oven and allow to cool for five (5) minutes before serving.